Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - Even when you lose attunement to such a copy (such as when another creature attunes to it) you are still able to dismiss the copy and create a new one.
 - If the original item was cursed to make you unwilling to part with it, you are also unwilling to dismiss its copy.

-### Enlightened Ability Score improvement
+### Enlightened Ability Score Improvement
 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.
 Alternatively, you can take a feat.

 ### Spiritual Ascension
 At 24th level, whenever you make a Death Saving Throw, you can treat a d20 roll of 9 or lower as a 10.

 While you are at 0 hp or dead, you magically control an ethereal projection that appears above your body and cannot move or be moved.
 The projection is an object that is immune to all damage and conditions, possesses your memories and abilities, looks identical to you, can perceive its surroundings, and speak.
-This allows it to attempt certain Ability checks, but it cannot interact with its surroundings in any physical way.
-The projection created by Spiritual Ascension can summon and use your Items of Spiritual Essence (including attacks with any summoned weapons) or make unarmed attacks that deal Force instead of Bludgeoning damage.
+This allows you to attempt certain Ability checks while dead or dying, but you cannot interact with its surroundings in any physical way, other than by using Items of Spiritual Essence.
+The projection can summon and use your Items of Spiritual Essence (including making attacks with any summoned weapons) it can also make unarmed attacks that deal Force instead of Bludgeoning damage.

 ### Spiritual Displacement
 At 25th level, as an action you can make an special unarmed strike that deals no damage against a creature.
 If this attack hits, the target must make a Charisma Saving throw (DC 8 + your proficiency bonus + the highest of your Constitution, Wisdom, Intelligence, or Charisma modifier).
-On a failed save the target is pushed 50ft away from you and thrown into the border Ethereal, but it leaves behind an incapacitated and prone copy of its form.
+On a failed save the target is pushed 50ft away from you and thrown into the border Ethereal, but it leaves behind an incapacitated and prone copy of its body.
 Attacks and spells that hit the body also hit the creature in the Ethereal plane but items cannot be taken off the body.

 While within the border Ethereal the target can see into the plane it was thrown out of.
 The only actions it can take are the Dash Action or reenter its body as an action if it is adjacent it.
 When it reenters the body, all of these effects end.

 ____